-A pull-down force of 8,000 N or 28,000 N, along with activated turbo function and high dimensional stability of the module body, benefit the rigidity of automated quick-change solutions.
+A pull-down force of 8,000 N or 28,000 N, along with activated turbo function and high dimensional stability of the module body, benefit the rigidity of Schunk's latest automated quick-change solution.
 Thus, even high tilting moments and shear forces can be reliably absorbed.
 Depending on the application, the modules can be combined in any quantity.

 Centring inserts featuring flexible elements ensure positional orientation with a high repeat accuracy (<0.005 mm) and process reliability in automated operations, says Schunk.
 Due to the conical fitting, the clamping pins can also be joined into the modules eccentrically, simplifying the process.
 The actual clamping is done without any external energy supply via spring force; it is form-fit and self-retaining.
 This design attribute means that workpieces remain safely clamped in the case of a sudden drop in pneumatic pressure.
 A pneumatic system pressure of 6 bar is enough to open the module.